unicef-drp/GeoSight-OS-Documentation/src/about/contributing.md

 Run `TODO` and verify all the tests pass.
 If you are adding new commands or features, they must include tests.
 If you are changing functionality, update the tests if you need to.

+#### Translate

+If you are adding new strings, please make sure to update the translation files.
+The workflow for doing this is described in the [translation guide](../developer/manual/translations.md).

 #### Commit